 Vanuatu citizenship can be obtained in just one month under the Citizenship by Investment program.
 A foreigner must invest at least $130,000 to get a Vanuatu passport.

 The easiest way to immigrate to Vanuatu, aside from having Vanuatuan roots, is to invest in the country’s economy.
 Foreigners contribute $130,000 to Vanuatu’s National Development Fund.
-Obtaining the country’s passport is entirely remote and takes only one month.
+Obtaining the country’s passport takes only one month.

 Afterwards, the foreigner with their family can move to Vanuatu with no restrictions if they want to.